 Before You Check Out, Peruse the Coupons Page

-You never know what you’ll find in on Amazon's coupons page, accessible via the site's Today's Deals tab.
+You never know what you’ll find on Amazon's coupons page, accessible via the site's Today's Deals tab.
 It's worth a look to see if coupons exist to cut the price on the items in your shopping cart.
-Examples of coupons available to all Amazon members when we checked the page included 15% off on select Black & Decker power tools, 30% off on select Wisk laundry detergent products and 15% off on select Lysol household cleaning products.
+Examples of coupons available to Amazon members when we checked the page included 38% off Amazon’s Fire TV Stick with Alexa Voice Remote, 26% off Bose Headphones and 26% off an Amazon Basics Two-Slice Toaster.